8,516m / 27,940ft

 - MEDICAL KIT : Comprehensive Medical kit for members and staff.

-- SUMMIT CERTIFICATE : Mt.
-Lhotse climbing certificate issued by MoCTCA (after climbing Mt.
-Lhotse successfully).
+- CERTIFICATE : LHOTSE climbing certificate issued by MoCTCA (after climbing Mt.
+LHOTSE successfully).

 - LUNCH & DINNER : Lunch & dinner during the stay in Kathmandu (also in case of early return from Trekking / Expedition than the scheduled itinerary).

 - EXTRA NIGHTS IN KATHMANDU : Extra nights’ accommodation in Kathmandu.
-In case of early arrival or late departure, early return from Trekking / Expedition (due to any reason) than the scheduled itinerary.
+In case of early arrival or late departure, early return from Trekking / Expedition, or domestic flight cancellation (due to any other reason) than the scheduled itinerary.

 - TOILETRIES : Soaps, shampoos, toilet and tissue papers, toothpaste, and other items used to keep yourself clean.